 - Sluggy Freelance: Torg tries this when he's being interrogated by two bad guys called Chen and Killum.
 "Whatever you do, don't hurt Mr. Killum!
 He's my best friend!"
 Chen turns to Killum with a shocked expression but realizes the absurdity of falling for that a second later.

 - Seen in Spacetrawler when Yuri's being "tortured" by some bounty hunters here and here, before being subverted here.

-- A Jimmy Neutron special where he begs the villains to do anything but make them eat the "deadly" powder he brought (it gives them super powers).
+- The Adventures of Jimmy Neutron, Boy Genius: A special where he begs the villains to do anything but make them eat the "deadly" powder he brought (it gives them super powers).

 - In Ben 10, Gwen tells the villains not to throw them out of the space station into the vacuum of space.
 The villain of course attempts this but once their space suits are removed, she is able to use her magic attacks like normal again.